Gatun Dam: Construction

 This map from the construction era illustrates the area around the dam and locks, which are shown superposed over the previous French excavations.

-The canal effort was begun by a French company (La Compagnie Universelle du Canal Interoceanique) in 1880 to 1889.
+The canal effort was begun by a French company (La Compagnie Universelle du Canal Interocéanique) in 1880 to 1889.
 With poor exploration of the options and with poor information of the costs, the French company planned to construct a sea-level canal linking the two coasts.
 They initially thought they could do this for about $120 million.
 After spending about one billion Francs (about $300,000,000), losing about 22,000 workers and going bankrupt, the French effort essentially ceased.
 A sea level canal would not have required the dam to be built but would have still required extensive provisions made to accommodate the ever-changing Chagres River flow.
 The United States took over the 10 mi wide Canal Zone and resumed building the canal on 4 May 1904.
 Almost two years were spent in infra-structure preparation, mosquito abatement (the newly discovered vector spreading Yellow fever and Malaria), Panama Railroad improvements, and planning before the work got up to full speed.
 After reviewing the options and costs, in 1906 a lock-based canal was decided upon and agreed to by President Theodore Roosevelt.

-Even before the lock canal decision was made, Major George Washington Goethals (United States Army Corps of Engineers), the chief engineer from 1907 to 1914 of the construction effort, had already carried out an investigation under John Frank Stevens (chief engineer, 1905–1907) into determining the suitability of the land at Gatun for the building of a large dam there.
+Even before the lock canal decision was made, Major George Washington Goethals (United States Army Corps of Engineers), the chief engineer from 1907 to 1914 of the construction effort, had already carried out an investigation under John Frank Stevens (chief engineer, 1905–1907) into determining the suitability of the land at Gatún for the building of a large dam there.
 Extensive test borings were made to determine the suitability of the land, and pressure tests were carried out on the material to be used in construction to determine its durability.

 The Gatun Dam serves two important purposes: it controls the ever varying Chagres River and creates Gatun Lake.
 The lake at about 85 ft elevation provides an elevated path for ships across most of the Isthmus of Panama including through the treacherous V-shaped Culebra Cut (Gaillard Cut).
 This saved excavating literally millions of cubic yards of material that would have been necessary for a sea-level canal.
 The lake height is regulated by spillways that control the water flow out of the dam to obtain an almost constant height in wet or dry seasons.
 The lake also acts as a massive reservoir to work the locks on both the Pacific Ocean and Atlantic Ocean ends of the canal and provides via hydro-electric generators about 6 MW of electrical power needed to run the locks and dam.
 After finishing the dam and filling Gatun Lake it was dredged where necessary to obtain a clear ship channel across the lake.